Article

 - Proof of worker’s compensation insurance

-Note that a few instances require additional information.
-For example, all individuals holding positions as employment agency managers, sole proprietors, general partners, corporate officers, principals, directors, members, and shareholders with ownership of 10% or more of company stock must undergo a state and national criminal background check by the Federal Bureau of Investigation in New York City.
+It is important to note that certain positions require additional information.
+Specifically, all individuals serving as employment agency managers, sole proprietors, general partners, corporate officers, principals, directors, members, and shareholders with an ownership stake of 10% or more in a company must complete a state and national criminal background check conducted by the Federal Bureau of Investigation in New York City.

-Whether you’re looking to offer full-time, part-time, or contractual employment, you no longer have to limit yourself to the local talent pool.
+Whether you’re looking to offer employment opportunities on a full-time, part-time, or contractual basis, you no longer have to limit yourself to the local talent pool.

 Deel helps thousands of companies expand globally by offering everything you need to scale a global team, including international recruitment tools and guidance.
 Our robust platform empowers you to hire anywhere while ensuring safety and compliance, but that’s not all.

-Deel also provides tools and features to help you manage your team, boost productivity, and streamline workflow while running efficient global payroll.
+Deel also provides tools and features to help you manage your team, boost productivity, and streamline workflows while running efficient global payroll.

 Deel’s global hiring toolkit is a free resource that empowers big and small businesses to make smart hiring decisions through various tools such as:

-- The Salary Insights Tool helps assess market rate salary, especially when hiring in lesser-known markets
+- The Salary Insights Tool helps assess job market salary rates, especially when hiring in lesser-known markets

 - The Employee Cost Calculator is based on the employees’ country of residence, considering local laws, complex international tax systems, and international payroll requirements